-Travelling with babies or toddlers (or both!) is no easy feat, and often requires preparations akin to that of a major logistical operation.
-But we're here to help you out with some tips and tricks to make travelling with young children a less stressful event overall!
+Ask any parent what their experiences flying with young children are like, and I'm sure they'll have plenty of war stories to tell.
+Whether you're travelling with a 3-year-old baby or toddlers (or both!), it's not an easy feat, and often requires preparations akin to that of a major logistical operation.
+But we're here to help you with some tips and tricks to make travelling with young children a less stressful event!

 Full disclaimer: I don't have kids yet.
 But!
-I have friends who do ?
+I have friends who do.
 And I'm lucky enough to be close friends with two amazing mums (shoutout to Diyana and Aliaa!) who have young kids AND who have braved multiple adventures taking flights (including long-haul ones!) with their adorable offspring.
 They've graciously shared some of the wisdom gained through their travels with me, which will hopefully, in turn, help some of you out too!

 Before you fly

 1. Check the requirements/conditions applicable to infants and children for your flight

 If you're a parent travelling for the first time with your baby or young child, it's important to be aware of the conditions that pertain to your airline travel.
 Different airlines may have different fares for infants (usually categorised as children below the age of 2) and different allowances in terms of on-board baggage (including dimensions for strollers, or other items such as car seats, travel cot, etc.).
 In addition, some airlines allow for priority boarding for families, while others do not, so even if you're used to flying on a particular airline, always remember to double check when taking other airlines.

 While I've mentioned the need to check for conditions for strollers in the first point, I feel that strollers warrant another point on their own.
 Much like cars, strollers are a complicated field to navigate.
 All kinds of strollers are available (at various price points), and it can sometimes be overwhelming to choose which one to buy for your child.
 Throw air travel into the mix, and it can become another ballgame.